kwon-young-jin/kwon-young-jin.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I study the impact of new technology on art industry
+I study how new technologies transform art industry